Updated

 Serving Suggestions

-It also comes in handy when making all kinds of Thanksgiving recipes, like stuffing and casseroles, so you’ll definitely need this stuff around.
-I use it in this Chicken and Rice Casserole and this Chicken Pot Pie Casserole.
+It also comes in handy when making all kinds of holiday recipes, like stuffing and casseroles, so you’ll definitely need this stuff around.
+I use this broth when preparing a Chicken and Rice Casserole and a Chicken Pot Pie Casserole.

 Hello, I would love to try this recipe for broth but I need it for one person.
 How would I reduce everything to make just 4 servings?
 I am on a kidney diet and try to make everything so I have way less sodium in my food.
 Thanks in advance